nehaljwani/team.exiv2.org/book/IMaEA.md

 $ xcodebuild -project xcode/dynamic/intel_64_libcpp/XMPToolkitSDK64.xcodeproj -configuration Release -target ALL_BUILD
 ```

-I was unable to get to work with Xcode 12.1 because it complained about the SDK and absense of Command line tools.
+I was unable to get to work with Xcode 12.1 because it complained about the SDK and absence of Command line tools.

 You can also build using the Xcode IDE by opening on of the generated projects such as xcode/dynamic/intel_64_libcpp/XMPToolkitSDK64.xcodeproj.
 The default build is "Debug" and you can change that to "Release" by editing the scheme which is presumably obvious to Xcode experts.

-I had to manually download and install the Xcode command line tools for Xcode 12.1 and download and install /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.14.sdk
+I had to manually download and install the Xcode command-line tools for Xcode 12.1 and download and install /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.14.sdk

 Although it build from the Xcode IDE, I never succeeded in getting to build with the xcodebuild command.